Bottas spins off, Hamilton tops 3rd practice for Spanish GP

 “I really enjoyed that adrenaline rush from those laps,” Bottas said.
 “It started well, this season.
 Just the way I hoped for.
 I am feeling better and better in the car.”

-Hamilton praised his teammate, who has emerged as the No. 1 challenger to stopping him from winning a sixth world title.
+Hamilton praised his teammate, who after two years as a second fiddle has emerged as the No. 1 challenger to stopping him from winning a sixth world title.

 “I just didn’t do the job on my side.”